-GoDaddy was launched in 1997, and has been one of the most popular domain registrars since then.
+GoDaddy was launched in 1997 and has been one of the most popular domain registrars ever since then.
 They’re known more for domain names than for hosting, but have offered hosting services for a long time, and have a huge list of clients.
-You’ll find mixed reviews, and in the past their hosting service has definitely been lacking.
+You’ll find mixed reviews, and in the past, their hosting service has definitely been lacking.
 It’s not perfect now, but they’ve gotten better.
 Let’s take a look at what they offer…

 GoDaddy Hosting Plans

 The following are shared hosting plans, which is good enough for most new websites, at least to get you started.
-As your site gets busier, you’ll probabally want to upgrade.
+As your site gets busier, you’ll probably want to upgrade.
 GoDaddy is notoriously not one of the easier hosts to move away from, unfortunately.
 Some hosting companies have their platform setup in a way that makes it easy to move your site away, but there are plenty of stories about people having a tricky time with GoDaddy, which is too bad.
-On top of that, as we also mentioned in our GoDaddy review, their renewal costs can be quite pricey, not for hosting necessairly since it’s pretty normal to get a discount on your first bill, but for things like domain names and domain name privacy, the renawal fees can get pretty hefty.
+On top of that, as we also mentioned in our GoDaddy review, their renewal costs can be quite pricey, not for hosting necessairly since it’s pretty normal to get a discount on your first bill, but for things like domain names and domain name privacy, the renewal fees can get pretty hefty.

 The cheapest plan only lets you have one single website under your hosting account, but the other plans allow for unlimited websites, so if you’re planning to create more than one site, make sure you go with Deluxe or higher.
 All of their plans come with a free domain name for the first year but once again, the renewal price can be quite a bit higher than other domain name registrars.